tibetan-nlp/annodoc/index.md

 ### Copulas

-In a copular linking construction, use the [`cop`](http://universaldependencies.org/u/dep/all.html#al-u-dep/cop) relation to link a predicate
+In a copular linking construction, we use the [`cop`](http://universaldependencies.org/u/dep/all.html#al-u-dep/cop) relation to link a predicate
 (e.g. an adjective) to the `x` or `x n`.
 The copula itself does not have an